liu-qingzhen/3d-foggy-augmentation-in-blender/README.md

 Please change the world background image file to the appended .hdr image path, or you can choose your own hdri file.
 If not loaded, the background would appear purple.

+The rain effect is based on the project introduced by https://www.youtube.com/watch?v=UNwv-O7G8GU

+the snow effect is the embbed blender addon Real Snow.
+Click Edit->Preferences->Add-ons and search "real snow" and click it.

 Please ask me if there is any questions @liu_qingzhen@sjtu.edu.cn
 ![demo](https://github.com/user-attachments/assets/623d6294-4ae0-41e5-a91b-22fa4fe9a78c)